j4s0n-c/ISF-Synth-VCV/README.md

 ## Plugin Closed Beta

-Beta testing is currently by invite only.
+Beta testing is currently by invite only. **Please** do not share the binaries without prior permission.

+We will not post anything here for download.
+Binaries will be sent directly by email.

 **Invited Beta testers:** Please use the [issue tracker](https://github.com/j4s0n-c/ISF-Synth-VCV/issues) and tags to submit bug / enhancement (feature requests) / question (general feedback).